Deity Work

 What deity work is not

-When it's not working
+When it is not working

 Sometimes a deity that seemed to be calling turns out not to be the right fit.
 Sometimes a relationship that started well goes quiet.
 This is normal.
 Not every connection deepens.
 Thank them for the contact, close the working respectfully, and return your attention to observation.